wp-plugins/updraftplus/readme.txt

 = Development version (not yet released/supported) =

 * FIX: Prevent SQL errors on restore if SQL command was over-sized and split awkwardly (very hard to trigger)
+* FIX: Fix subtle race condition that prevented uploads of large archives on Amazon S3 in some very limited situations
 * FEATURE: Feature to re-scan remote storage (allows detection of existing backups after a restore to an earlier site version, and allows quicker moving of data from site to site when migrating)
 * TWEAK: Add a warning message and link to helpful page for people whose WP schedulers don't seem to be working (at least 4 overdue jobs in the queue)